ONE LIBERTY PROPERTIES, INC.

 What steps must I take if I desire to pursue, in my personal capacity, an OLP Opportunity?

-Who decides whether I may pursue, in my personal capacity, an OLP Opportunity?
+Who decides whether I may pursue, in my personal capacity, a OLP Opportunity?

 The Committee, the Affiliated Entities or other appropriate management personnel will determine whether you may pursue an OLP Opportunity and you will be notified of such determination by an executive officer.
 If you are a director or executive officer of the Company, such determination will be made by our audit committee or other committee comprised solely of independent directors (such committees are referred to in the Code as an “independent committees”) who will notify you of such determination.